 You can freeze them for longer storage.
 They’ll last up to 3 months in the freezer.
 You can give them to your dog as frozen treats or thaw them in the fridge.

-Yes, they certainly can!
-All the ingredients are safe for human consumption.
-Give one a try and see if you like it.
+Yep, they sure can!
+All of the ingredients are safe for human consumption.
+These would be great for anyone who enjoys a mildly sweet, wholesome snack, especially if you’re watching your sugar intake.
+Give one a try and see if you like it!

 More Homemade Dog Treat Recipes